-- Banana bread, crumbled into small pieces
+- 1 slice of banana bread, crumbled into small pieces

-- Vanilla ice cream
+- 1 cup vanilla ice cream

-- 1. Assemble as follows: about a heaping teaspoon each of banana bread, ice cream and walnuts.
+- Assemble as follows: about a heaping teaspoon each of banana bread, ice cream and walnuts.
 Repeat for as many layers as you can get into your glasses, which should be two or three.
 Leave a little room at the top for the caramel sauce.

-- 2. Drizzle caramel sauce on top of each serving and top with a walnut half.
+- Drizzle caramel sauce on top of each serving and top with a walnut half.
 Serve at once.